pmeeny/CI-MS4-LoveRugby/README.md

 13. Run "python3 manage.py createsuperuser" to create a super/admin user
 14. Run "python3 manage.py loaddata categories.json" on the categories file in products/fixtures to create the categories
 15. Run "python3 manage.py loaddata products.json" on the products file in products/fixtures to create the products
-16. Install gunicorn add add it to the requirements.tx file using the command pip3 freeze > requirements.txt
+16. Install gunicorn and add it to the requirements.tx file using the command pip3 freeze > requirements.txt
 17. From the CLI login to Heroku using the command heroku git:remote -a ci-ms4-loverugby
 18. Disable collectstatic in Heroku before any code is pushed using the command heroku config:set DISABLE_COLLECTSTATIC=1 -a ci-ms4-loverugby
 19. Push the code to Heroku using the command git push heroku master
-20. Ensure the following enviroment variables are set in Heroku
+20. Ensure the following environment variables are set in Heroku

 ![Heroku Env variables](readme/misc/heroku_env_variables.png)

-21. Connect the app to github, and enable automatic deploys from main
+21. Connect the app to GitHub, and enable automatic deploys from main

 ![Heroku Postgres](readme/misc/heroku_deployment.png)